 The processing part of the production was an ongoing learning process for me and with every sound I crafted, I was getting more confident in feeling what processing a raw sound might need and what I could make out of it.

-As my personal collection of designed trailer sound effects started building up, I began using them in many of my productions, eventually leading to some of those very sounds being featured in various international movie campaigns and featurettes including Avengers: Endgame and Captain Marvel.
+As my personal collection of designed trailer sound effects started building up, I began using them in many of my productions, eventually leading to some of those very sounds being featured in various international movie campaigns and featurettes including Star Wars: The Mandalorian, Avengers: Endgame and Captain Marvel.

 DESIGNED FOR MAXIMUM IMPACT